-Advanced Metal Detecting for the Archaeologist (AMDA) will present its Tenth class offering, in Buffalo, Wyoming, on September 7-9, 2016.
-The Bureau of Land Management, Buffalo Field Office will be the local partner for this class.
+Advanced Metal Detecting for the Archaeologist (AMDA) presented its Tenth class offering, in Buffalo, Wyoming, on September 7-9, 2016.
+The Bureau of Land Management, Buffalo Field Office was the local partner for this class.

 AMDA is certified under the Register of Professional Archaeologists’ continuing professional education program.
 The goal of the class is to provide professional archaeologists with an understanding of current best practices in metal detecting, and to provide the opportunity to gain hands-on experience with a variety of devices from a variety of manufacturers.